peter-smu/kouvaris_CS1/Kouvaris_CaseStudy.md

     largest_38 <- quantile_df[(end-38):end,]
     large_lwi <- largest_38[largest_38$Income.Group == "Lower middle income", ]

-There are 6 countries the meet this criteria .Nigeria, Egypt, China, India, Indonesia, and Thailand.
+There are 6 countries the meet this criteria.
+Nigeria, Egypt, China, India, Indonesia, and Thailand.

 Conclusion
 ----------

-When reviewing all the items individually analyzed above, increased understanding between then shape of GDP in MM USD versus Income Group can be gained.
+When reviewing all the items as a whole, increased understanding between then shape of GDP in MM USD versus Income Group can be gained.
 High or low income groups have a much higher density, meaning that a more narrow range can be placed on the GDP of countries